opengovsg/engineering-practices/source-control/commits-and-prs.md

 Teams should strive to close PRs in a timely manner.
 Teams should ideally have an SLA policy for review time and merging.
 When a repository has many opened PRs, it causes context switching overheads to engineers.

-PR owners are responsible for merging their PR.
+PR owners are responsible for merging their PRs.
 If a PR is not getting attention from the team, it is up to the PR owner to ask for reviews and approvals.

 It is recommended that all repositories adopt a "Stale-PR" policy.
 PRs which see no activity and are not getting merged should be closed automatically.